acdh-oeaw/generic-de-web-app/_posts/2016-08-12-part-3-table-of-content.md

 Congrats, you wrote your first xQuery script in this session of our tutorial and you played with it  in a quite interactive way using eXide.
 And you also wrote your first xQuery function and called it with the help from eXist-db templating system.
 Oh, and by the way, you have also just created a very basic digital edition application.
 An application which publishes XML/TEI in a machine readable and yes - also human readable manner.
 Even reading the XML/TEI model of the encoded text is usually not big fun for most of your users (from the humanities domain).

-In the [IV part]({{ site.baseurl }}{% post_url 2016-08-13-part-4-xslt-transformation %}) of this little series of tutorials we will engage the detail view of our applications.
+In the [4th part]({{ site.baseurl }}{% post_url 2016-08-13-part-4-xslt-transformation %}) of this little series of tutorials we will engage the detail view of our applications.
 This means, we will write another xQuery function, which will fetch an XML/TEI document and transform it with the help of an XSLT-script we are also going to write in the next session into a very basic HTML document.